-This has the added benefit of speeding up the approval process, which is especially useful if you need the funds expedited.
+Having the above documentation handy can speed the approval process, which is especially useful if you need the funds quickly.

-- Unsecured business loan: An unsecured business loan doesn't use traditional collateral to guarantee the loan, but interest is often higher.
-They go up to $2 million, depending on the lender and approval amount.
+- An unsecured business loan: An unsecured business loan doesn’t require traditional collateral to guarantee the loan, but the interest rate is often higher.
+Unsecured loans can be as high as $2 million, depending on the lender and other factors.

 - Business line of credit: Like a credit card, a business line of credit gives you access to a revolving balance of credit.
 Limits are often lower than those of traditional loans, but the flexibility and convenience are unmatched.

-- Term loan: A term loan is a standard loan, a lump sum that is paid back within a specified period.
-Thes are most useful for one-and-done purchases, such as an additional product for a busy season or new equipment.
+- Term loan: A term loan is a standard loan, a lump sum that is paid back within a specified time frame.
+These loans are useful for one-and-done purchases, such as a new building, new equipment or additional product for an upcoming busy season.

-- Split funding/merchant cash advance: This is great for businesses that have a regular flow of credit card sales.
-It takes a percentage of your daily sales to pay back the loan, which makes paying off the loan super convenient.
+- Split funding/merchant cash advance: Businesses that generate a steady flow of credit card sales can tap this financing option, which takes a percentage of your business’s daily sales to repay the loan.

-Ultimately, it's up to you to decide which funding option is best for your needs.
-However, your lender will typically walk you through the pros and cons of each, helping you make an informed decision depending on what you're approved for.
+Ultimately, it’s up to you as to which funding option is best suited for your business and your needs.
+A lender can explain the pros and cons of each option, helping you make an informed decision (depending on what you may qualify for).